Brandi Glanville Gets Support From Charlie Sheen’s Ex-Fiancee, Brett Rossi, In Denise Richards Affair Drama

 “I have a soft spot for Brandi,” Brett added, “because I totally believe her story.
 I truly do.
 I think she really must have loved Denise and Denise showed her true colors.”

 Brett also said she thinks Denise never liked her because she “didn’t want to have a creepy three-some relationship” with her and the Two and a Half Men actor.
-She then clarified that she wasn’t sure that the actress wanted a “thruple” hookup.
+She then clarified that she wasn’t sure if the actress wanted to be part of a thruple with her and Charlie.

 Brett dated Charlie from 2013 to 2014 and they were briefly engaged.
 In an interview with People, she detailed a “toxic” relationship with the actor.